turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 **Parameters**

+``parameters``
+    A `TechniqueParameters` object containing all parameters defined by the system, and defined for this update with values to be used in the prediction process.

 ``position``
     A `Vector3` object holding the position for the particle at its creation.
 This object should be updated with the predicted position.